 What is the ONE thing that you would like to tell newbies in the freelancing space?

-Newbies, make sure you have the passion and patience to do freelancing job, whatever field you are in.
+Newbies, make sure you have the passion and the patience to do freelancing work, whatever field you are in.
 This is because before you get consistent work and cash flow, it will take time.
-This is like building your own business but instead of looking for a shop and products you are the shop and the products.
+Secondly, as a work at home mom, I’ve had to be very conscientious about time management.
+Having a things to-do list helps me to be more productive.
+I now know that freelancing is self-employment; it’s a business, but instead of looking for a shop and selling products, you are the shop and the products.
 The business is you.